-All professionals working with under 5’s are expected to make parents/carers aware of the Best Start in Life offer and explain the benefits of engaging with these services to support their child or childrens development and access wider family support in the first instance.
-Professionals should also encourage and support parents/carer to register with the Children and Family Centre Service in order for them to access this support and receive regular information about services.
+All professionals working with under 5’s are expected to make parents/carers aware of the Best Start in Life offer and explain the benefits of engaging with these services to support their child or children's development and access wider family support in the first instance.
+Professionals should also encourage and support parents/carer to register with the Family Hub in order for them to access this support and receive regular information about services.
 Referrals are not required for families to access the universal Best Start in Life offer and these can be accessed in addition to any targeted and specialist support they receive

 If as part of their work with a family, a professional identifies a child that is under 5 that they believe may have learning and developmental delay or SEND that will require additional support/interventions, that cannot be met through the universal Best Start in Life offer, in order for the child to make expected levels of progress in the years leading up to and when they take up their free early education/school place, they should make a referral to the Early Years Inclusion Pathway to enable the Local Authority to make arrangements for the appropriate information and/or support to be provided.
 Ideally this referral would be made by a health professional working with the family, but if this is not possible for any reason any professional can make a referral.